 I guess I then came to the conclusion that so long as we were out in the community worshipping (albeit in our own way) then we were seen by some, we were welcomed by the Manager and others at the Living Room and we were catering to those few who enjoyed this type of worship, it worked for them and it worked for us.
 Looking back perhaps it would not have worked had we grown bigger and bigger.

-Approximately 15 months ago the team decided it would be great if we could start having communion before each session, we felt it would bind us together more, perhaps that’s not the right wording, we also thought how could we be church without having communion as it is a central part of church, a central part of our faith.
+The team decided it would be great if we could start having communion before each session, we felt it would bind us together more, perhaps that’s not the right wording, we also thought how could we be church without having communion as it is a central part of church, a central part of our faith.

 However as only a Minister can bless and administer communion, it meant developing in conjunction with Andrew a short and simple way of sharing the bread and the cup together each month. (we have a bread roll which we pass around and then use our cup of water).

 An Agape meal is a religious meal shared as a sign of love and fellowship, it provides a great opportunity to experience God and share the Christian faith.